 Advice for Fellow Entrepreneurs

 For Les, all business owners should learn to quickly adapt to the new normal.
-This pandemic is an extreme event that has forced everyone to be tougher, more resilient, more adaptive, and more creative.
+This pandemic is an extreme event that forced everyone to be tougher, more resilient, more adaptive, and more creative.
 “You need a game plan to get your business through not just for the next few days but also for the foreseeable future.”

 Despite the everyday struggles, Les remains hopeful.
 She looks forward to the future and hopes people will focus more on their health and wellness and realize the importance of self-care.
 She’s also hopeful that the spa industry will boom post-COVID-19.